Piyush-Singh1234/Amazon/README.md

 ## Project Summary

 This project focuses on analyzing a dataset of over 20,000 sales transactions from an Amazon-like e-commerce platform.
-The main goal is to explore customer behavior, product performance, and overall sales trends using **PostgreSQL**.
+The main goal is to explore customer behavior, product performance, and overall sales trends using **MySQL**.

 The work involves creating complex SQL queries to address real-world business scenarios such as revenue analysis, customer segmentation, inventory monitoring, and sales forecasting.
 Data cleaning, handling missing values, and ensuring accurate results are key parts of the process.